Udzu/pudzu/patterns.md

 ## Documentation
 For supported syntax and arguments, see `python -m pudzu.sandbox.patterns --help`.
-For an explanation of the implementation, read on.
+For an explanation of how it's implemented, read on.

 ## Some background